Ficool

 Orange armor stretches between the trees as far as the eye can see.
 Yellow banners flutter in the cold air.

-A massive banner stands at the front: "The Shalobi Clan – Pure Gold."
+A large banner at the front:

 Page 17

-"King Boomer… we have arrived!"
+"My King Bumer… we have arrived!"

-Boomer raises his hand slowly.
+Bumer raises his hand slowly.
 The army halts.

-He smiles—a cold smile that never reaches his eyes.
+He smiles a cold smile that never reaches his eyes.

 Page 18

-Boomer's voice fills the forest:
+His voice fills the forest.

 Silence.